KRZY-FM

-KRZY-FM (105.9 FM) is a Spanish-language Grupero and Cumbia music formatted radio station programmed by satellite, serving the Albuquerque, New Mexico, area.
+KRZY-FM (105.9 MHz) is a regional Mexican music formatted radio station programmed by satellite, serving the Albuquerque metropolitan area.
 It is branded as "La Suavecita 105.9".
-It is owned by Entravision which also owns local television stations KLUZ, a Univision affiliate, and KTFQ, an Unimás affiliate.
+It is owned by Entravision Communications which also owns local television stations KLUZ, a Univision affiliate, and KTFQ, an Unimás affiliate.
 It is licensed to Santa Fe, New Mexico.

 History

 KNMQ

-This station signed on in November 1983 as KNMQ-FM and aired a Top40/CHR format branded as "HitRadio Q-106".
+This station signed on in November 1983, as KNMQ-FM and aired a contemporary hit radio format branded as "HitRadio Q-106".
 The format soon became an instant success when it reached the number two spot in the Spring 1984 Arbitron ratings.
 The station continued to generate high ratings throughout the mid-1980s.
-By 1988 the station was facing more competition resulting in a drop in ratings which lead to three layoffs.
+By 1988, the station was facing more competition resulting in a drop in ratings which lead to three layoffs.
 Program director Steve Stucker also left to program a country station in Tulsa (he would later become a TV personality on KOB-TV).

-By summer 1988 Mesa Grande Broadcasting would transfer ownership of the station to Steven Humphries who would make a few programing changes including hiring KKOB-FM personality Phil "The Bean" Sisneros as a new morning host.
+By summer 1988, Mesa Grande Broadcasting would transfer ownership of the station to Steven Humphries who would make a few programing changes including hiring KKOB-FM personality Phil "The Bean" Sisneros as a new morning host.
 The owners of KKOB, Fairmont Communications, soon filed a petition requesting that the FCC deny the transfer citing Humphries ownership of Grants-based station KLLT which had been granted a construction permit earlier that year to broadcast a signal off of Mount Taylor which would have violated multiple ownership rules at that time which only allowed for one FM station per market.
 Humphries claimed the petition was a "sour grapes" attempt over the loss of Sisneros.
 The FCC would deny the transfer in early 1989.
-Humphries filed a petition for reconsideration but would withdraw by May 1989 leaving the station under Mesa Grande ownership.
+Humphries filed a petition for reconsideration but would withdraw by May 1989, leaving the station under Mesa Grande ownership.
 On January 30, 1990, the station dropped the CHR format.
 All airstaff remained except for Sisneros; he would return to KKOB-FM in April.